ianm8/uSBITX/src/V1/README.md

-A stable version with Minimal features and options.
+A stable version with minimal features and options.